 Residency Requirements: A minimum of 3 required upper division courses must be taken in the History of Art Department at Berkeley.

-Note: Work for the minor must be completed within the 130-unit minimum limit for graduation.
+Note: Work for the minor must be completed within the semester limit and unit ceiling for graduation.
 Courses accepted for a Minor Program may also satisfy L&S breadth requirements.
 A maximum of one course may be used to satisfy requirements of both a student’s major and minor.